 Elementary teachers are required to have at least a bachelor's degree.
 Each state is different and some will require a master's degree in addition to a license or certificate.
 In college, students will be expected to study subject and grade level material, child psychology, and educational statistics.
 An employer may require additional workshops for training in topics like classroom management and state standards.

-Elementary school teachers instruct children from grades 1-8.
+Depending on the district or state, elementary school teachers instruct children from kindergarten up to 8th grade.
 All teachers must hold both a bachelor's degree and a state teaching license or certification to work in public schools.
-Teacher education programs, internships or training may also be required.
+Teacher education programs, internships, or training may also be required.
 Some elementary teachers also earn a master's degree.